regican/trailing-slash-js/README.md

-Trailing Slash - JavaScript version
+Add Trailing Slash - JavaScript version
 =================
 Ensures that a trailing slash is on the passed url.
 Supports urls with extensions, query string and hash tags.